Spend more Time in Nature!

 Other studies report that hiking through a forest can reduce stress hormones by up to 16%.
-It is no secret that overweight and depression are one of the biggest challenges for human beings these days – and one of the reasons is the fact that people spend too much time sitting indoors.
+It is no secret that overweight and depressed people are some of the biggest challenges for human beings these days.
+One of the reasons is that people spend too much time sitting indoors.
 Sometimes even just living next to trees and meadows can increase our efficiency.
 A study of an international team of scientists in Toronto shows that people living in streets with above-average trees' quantities suffered much less from heart and metabolism problems.
 How cool is that?